DorresteinLaboratory/Bioactive_Molecular_Networks/README.md

 - Upload the Jupyter notebook Bioactive_molecular_networks.ipynb in your Jupyter environment.
 - In Jupyter, add your input file features_quantification_matrix_edited_bioactivity.csv in the same folder.
 - In your Jupyter, open the Bioactive_molecular_networks.ipynb Jupyter notebook.
-- Run the Jupyter workflow by clicking in menu Cell/Run All, and wait for the notebook to process (should be less than 30 sec)
+- Run the Jupyter workflow by clicking in menu Cell/Run All, and wait for the notebook to process (should be less than 30 sec).
 - Download the output file features_quantification_matrix_transposed_with_significant_correlation_pvalue_corrected.csv

 Step 3 - GNPS: